 - Program fees apply to both California residents and non-residents, as well as international students.
 All fees are subject to change at any time.

-- Course instruction format for Fall 2022 is planned to be in-person unless otherwise determined.
-UC San Diego is constantly monitoring the situation with COVID-19.
+- Course instruction format for the 2023-2024 Academic Year is planned to be primarily in-person unless otherwise determined.

 - Possession of a bachelor’s degree from an accredited institution of higher education, or the equivalent, with training comparable in standard and content to that provided by the University of California

 - A minimum GPA of 3.0 from undergraduate/post-baccalaureate studies